 Rebalancing Copyright Exhaustion

-This Article suggests that copyright exhaustion should be primarily perceived as a tool to reduce information costs.
+This Article suggests that copyright exhaustion serves an important social function of reducing information costs.
 Without it, buyers will need to inefficiently waste resources inquiring whether they will be able to resell copyrighted work.
-Because resale rights are typically socially desirable, especially as they eliminate waste, the law should usually provide those rights to buyers.
+Because resale rights are typically socially desirable the law should usually provide those rights to buyers.
 Copyright exhaustion also has costs.
-The main cost is the reduction in the incentives to create that is the result of the limitation that copyright exhaustion places on certain price discrimination practices.
-The balance between the reduction in information costs and the harm to incentives should dictate the scope of the copyright exhaustion.
+The main costs are the reduction in the incentives to create and a regressive distributive effect that are the result of the limitation that copyright exhaustion places on certain price discrimination practices.
+The balance between these benefits and costs should dictate the scope of copyright exhaustion.

 Keywords: Copyright, Exhaustion, Intellectual property, first sale doctrine